Aksuups/IoT/IoT/ESP32/Level tracker for gas bottles/README.md

 Values from load cells are amplified using HX711 amplifier connected to ESP32.
 Webserver is created locally inside ESP32.
 ESP32 is connected to motorhome's internal network wirelessly.

+ **Powering microcontroller and components**

+    Microcontroller gets power from motorhomes 12V power supply with
+    Texas Instruments LM2596 Step-Down Voltage Regulator in between to
+    regulate voltage presicely.
+12V is stepped down to 6-7V 1A to meet
+    power consumption demands, but to also reduce amount of heat dissipated
+    from the microcontroller.

  **Two ways to access UI and display data**